-Email: aamodoublegen@mcad.edu
+Email: jzuccola@mcad.edu Email: aamodoublegen@mcad.edu

 Reports can be made by telephone, email, or in person.
 The College requests that reports include as much information as possible, including, to the extent known, the name of the Complainant and the date, time, place, and circumstances of the incident(s) to enable the College to be better positioned to respond.